 Paulo Moutinho has a Ph.D. in Ecology and studies the causes of deforestation in the Amazon and its consequences for biodiversity, climate change and inhabitants of the region.
 He has worked in the Brazilian Amazon for over 20 years and is an IPAM co-founder, where he held the position of executive director twice.
 Mr. Moutinho co-authored the “compensated deforestation reduction” concept, which contributed to developing the mechanism known as REDD (Reduced Emissions from Deforestation and Degradation) discussed under the UN Climate Convention.
 He participated actively in the establishment of the Amazon Fund and the National Policy on Climate Change, the latter made into law.
 From 2006 to 2010, he worked with an associate scientist associated with the Woods Hole Research Center in the USA, of which he is currently an associate member for environmental policy issues.
 He has also worked for several years as a professor at the Federal University of Pará and is currently a senior researcher at IPAM.

-Eugênio Pantoja is IPAM’s Director of Territorial Planning and Public Policies.
+Eugênio Pantoja is IPAM’s Director of Public Policy & Territorial Development.
 He holds a law degree from the Federal University of Pará.
 As a manager and consultant, he has worked with strategic planning and discussion of public policies in the areas of environment, sustainable development and territorial development in the states of Acre, Amapá, Amazonas and Mato Grosso, with forays at the German Agency for International Development Cooperation (GIZ), IBAMA, Sebrae, GeoPlus FBDS, government of Acre, Conservation International Brazil, among others.
 In his career, he accumulated experience both in the public and private sectors.
 He has worked with indigenous peoples and local communities, environmental management, environmental services, territorial planning and development, indicators and impact monitoring and project evaluation.

 Ane Alencar is IPAM’s Director of Science.
-She holds a degree in Geography from the Federal University of Pará (UFPA), a Masters in Environmental Remote Sensing and Geographic Information System from the University of Boston and a Ph.D. in Forest Resources and Conservation from the University of Florida.
+She holds a degree in Geography from the Federal University of Pará (UFPA), a Masters in Environmental Remote Sensing and Geographic Information System from the University of Boston, and a Ph.D. in Forest Resources and Conservation from the University of Florida.
 Her primary research topic has been to understand the impacts of climate change and forest fragmentation caused by deforestation on the occurrence and increase of forest fires in the Brazilian Amazon.
-In addition, she has coordinated IPAM initiatives to develop systems to monitor forest carbon stock and loss and monitor deforestation to support the development of REDD projects.
-Ms. Alencar is part of the Cenários para a Amazônia [Scenarios for the Amazon] program, which integrates participatory planning experiences to develop two economic corridors: the BR-163 highway in Pará and Transoceanic highway in Acre.
+In addition, Dr. Alencar has coordinated IPAM initiatives to develop systems to monitor forest carbon stock and loss and monitor deforestation to support the development of REDD projects.
 Her research involves developing land use scenarios as a tool to support public policy discussions that encourage the reduction of emissions from deforestation and forest degradation.

 André Guimarães has a degree in Agronomy from the University of Brasília (UnB) and was Vice-President of Development at Conservation International (CI) Americas, where he supervised the operation in ten Latin American countries.
 Mr. Guimarães also founded and managed Brasil Florestas, a company that focused on implementing forest products as environmental services.
 He was the Private Sector Relations Coordinator at the World Bank Pilot program to conserve the Brazilian rain forest and Director of A2R Fundos Ambientais.
 Mr. Guimarães also managed third sector institutions, such as Instituto BioAtlântica (IBio) and IMAZON.